Contrast-Security-Inc/contrast-semantic-conventions/README.md

 The Contrast Semantic Conventions version will encompass the version of the addendum here and the core semantic conventions version which is [v1.22.0](https://github.com/open-telemetry/semantic-conventions/releases/tag/v1.22.0) at the time of this writing.

-## Consuming the Semantic Convention Documentation

-The markdown documentation along with any generated table information from the definition files can be consumed by just pointing a browser to the `docs/` directory in this repo.

 [SpecificationVersion]: https://github.com/open-telemetry/opentelemetry-specification/tree/v1.26.0